iamMurithi/Scripts-for-Rosemary/docs/guides/beginners-guide.md

 ---

-**Remember**: Take your time, read carefully, and don't rush.
-ROM flashing should be enjoyable, not stressful!
+*Take your time, read carefully, and don't rush.
+Happy flashing! 🎉*

-*Happy flashing! 🎉*